enpkg/enpkg_data_organization/README.md

       └─── ...
       └─── sample_n_features_ms2_neg.mgf
 ```

-NB: In this example both pos and neg ionization mode are present for samples, but to have only one is fine too.
+NB: In this example both pos and neg ionization mode are present for samples, but having only one is fine too.

 ### 4) Add GNPS MassIVE information